daviddesancho/PRESTGARA/docs/md_protein.md

 interest in the study of protein mechanics.
 You can learn more about this protein exploring this [link](http://pdb101.rcsb.org/motm/185).
-For our calculations we will use an open source package for running simulatoins called [Gromacs](www.gromacs.org).
+For our calculations we will use an open source package for running simulations called [Gromacs](www.gromacs.org).

 Instead of running a proper atomistic simulation including physics-based